Clinical Supervision & Consultation

 Other Counseling Services Provided in Colorado

 I offer many services through Hot Mess Counseling.
 I used to see clients in my Denver, CO counseling clinic.
-Now, I have transitioned to online therapy in Colorado.
+Now, I have transitioned to primarily online therapy in Colorado, though I do see a small amount of clients and supervisees in person.
 I love to work with women dealing with different situations in their life.
 In addition, I work with millennials.
 In addition, I am trained in EMDR therapy.
 I also really enjoy working with Hot Mess moms.
 I can’t wait to meet you!